 She: “Yes, yes, he’s too young to be talking much.
 If only he could stay another year!
 That’s fine, though.
-You can teach him all the Chinese he needs!”
+Obviously you can teach him all the Chinese he needs!”

 She: “No, no, you’ll teach him just fine!
-You have to teach him.”
+And I mean, you have to teach him.”

 Me: “I dunno.
 He doesn’t like when I talk to him in Chinese.
 And really, my Chinese is pretty lousy.
 It’d be a lot of effort, and the result would be very small.”